 A cache pool is an administrative entity used to manage groups of cache directives.
 Cache pools have UNIX-like permissions that restrict which users and groups have access to the pool.
 Write permissions allow users to add and remove cache directives to the pool.
 Read permissions allow users to list the cache directives in a pool, as well as additional metadata.
-Execute permissions are unused.
+Execute permissions are not used.

 Cache pools are also used for resource management.
-Pools can enforce a maximum limit, which restricts the number of bytes that can be cached in aggregate by directives in the pool.
-Normally, the sum of the pool limits will approximately equal the amount of aggregate memory reserved for HDFS caching on the cluster.
+Pools can enforce a maximum limit that restricts the aggregate number of bytes that can be cached by directives in the pool.
+Normally, the sum of the pool limits roughly equals the amount of aggregate memory reserved for HDFS caching on the cluster.
 Cache pools also track a number of statistics to help cluster users determine what is and should be cached.